HOW I GOT HERE

 As the son of a Church of Christ minister, he was raised on a steady diet of Gospel music and Hank Williams, Sr. As a teen, he discovered a taste for the Beatles, smuggling their records into his basement bedroom when mom wasn’t looking.
 He never lost his love of country music, playing in a high school “garage country band,” that included a repertoire of Merle Haggard as well as Neil Young.
 But it was right out of high school that he met a musician who would thoroughly change the course of his musical career, the late Rich Mullins, contemporary Christian recording artist and Dove award winner.
 Rich pulled Jim into his musical circle as he began to develop his own notoriety, performing in churches throughout the Midwest.
 On at least a couple of occasions, Jim was fortunate to have performed with Rich.

-Jim then began to work as a solo performer in Cincinnati, where he developed his songwriting and stagecraft.
+Jim went on to work as a solo performer in Cincinnati, where he developed his songwriting and stagecraft.
 Mixing in occasional humor in his shows (he still does an impersonation of a duet featuring Willie Nelson singing with Barney Fife), he performs regularly around the Greater Cincinnati area.
-Additionally, for over the past 20 years He has been a successful music educator, mentoring several students along the way, teaching music in schools around Cincinnati.
+He used his character voice talent in 1998 as the voice of the Lion as well as the Wizard in the production of “The Wizard of Oz,” performed by Frisch's Marionettes.
+Additionally, for over the past 20 years, he has been a successful music educator, mentoring several students along the way, teaching music in schools around Cincinnati.

 He has previously released two albums recorded in Nashville, Tennessee, “Back Road Home” (1997), and “The Last Road” (1999).
 “Back Road Home” features an appearance by country music legend Steve Wariner, a 4 time Grammy Award winner who has charted over 50 singles in his own career.
 “The Last Road” features various award-winning musicians, including Grammy award-winning fiddle player Glen Duncan.
 Rick Bird of the Cincinnati Post wrote in 2000, “Gillum’s ‘The Last Road’ is a slickly produced project, recorded in Nashville, featuring several solid session players and Gillum’s own well-crafted contemporary Christian songwriting.”